isabella232/pmp-support-site/README.md

 ## Making updates to support.pmp.io

 The process:
-1. Make changes and submit a pull request on GitHub (https://github.com/publicmediaplatform/support.pmp.io).
+1. Make changes and submit a pull request on GitHub (https://github.com/npr/pmp-support-site).
 2. Please turn on notifications for the repo if you haven’t done so.
-3. DS ops will merge the pull request.
+3. Devops will merge the pull request.
-4. DS ops will pull the changes down on the server and clear cache/restart service so they take effect.
+4. Devops will pull the changes down on the server and clear cache/restart service so they take effect.

-For the ops folks, the quick and dirty instructions on how to do step 3:
+For the devops folks, the quick and dirty instructions on how to do step 3:

 ssh -i /path/to/pmp_key ec2-user@support.pmp.io